NewsIn Focus

 Maryland English & Math scores increased during 2024-2025 school year

-While an overwhelming majority of scores increased over last year, some remain alarmingly low, specifically in math.
+While an overwhelming majority of scores increased over last year's assessment, some remain alarmingly low, specifically in math.

-Only Kent and Queen Anne's Counties saw decreases in English Language Arts among the 10 jurisdictions we reviewed.
+Only Kent and Queen Anne's Counties performed lower in English Language Arts among the 10 school districts we reviewed.

-All 10, however, improved in math proficiency, the lowest being Baltimore City at 12.6 percent.
+All jurisdictions, however, improved in math proficiency, with Baltimore City again placing last at 12.6 percent.

-Statewide, Maryland students were 50.8 percent proficient in English Language Arts, up from 48.4 percent from the 2023/2024 school year.
+Statewide, Maryland students were 50.8 percent proficient in English Language Arts, up from 48.4 percent.

-Significant achievement gaps, however, remain in both English and math, among non-native English speaking students, economically disadvantaged students, and students with disabilities.
+Significant achievement gaps remain in English and math, as it pertains to non-native English speaking students, economically disadvantaged students, and those with disabilities.

 Anne Arundel County: